rafaelcr1dev/ml-front-end-challenge/README.md

 - **Rafael Cruz** - *Initial work* - [Linkedin](https://www.linkedin.com/in/rafaelcr1/)

 ### Thanks for the interview and technical test, I hope to be part of the [Mercado Livre](https://www.mercadolivre.com.br) team.
-Thanks 😀